What is HEMLIBRA?

 Carefully follow your healthcare provider’s instructions regarding when to use an on-demand bypassing agent or factor VIII, and the dose and schedule to use for breakthrough bleed treatment.
 If aPCC (Feiba®) is needed, talk to your healthcare provider in case you feel you need more than 100 U/kg of aPCC (Feiba®) total.

 The most common side effects of HEMLIBRA include: injection site reactions (redness, tenderness, warmth, or itching at the site of injection), headache, and joint pain.
 These are not all of the possible side effects of HEMLIBRA.
 You can speak with your healthcare provider for more information.

 See the detailed “Instructions for Use” that comes with your HEMLIBRA for information on how to prepare and inject a dose of HEMLIBRA, and how to properly throw away (dispose of) used needles and syringes.

-- Stop (discontinue) prophylactic use of bypassing agents the day before starting HEMLIBRA prophylaxis.
+- Stop taking your prophylactic bypassing therapy the day before you start HEMLIBRA

-- You may continue prophylactic use of factor VIII for the first week of HEMLIBRA prophylaxis.
+- You may continue taking your prophylactic factor VIII for the first week of HEMLIBRA

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use HEMLIBRA for a condition for which it was not prescribed.
+Only use HEMLIBRA for the condition it was prescribed.
 Do not give HEMLIBRA to other people, even if they have the same symptoms that you have.
 It may harm them.
-You can ask your pharmacist or healthcare provider for information about HEMLIBRA that is written for health professionals.

-You may report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.
+Side effects may be reported to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.
 You may also report side effects to Genentech at (888) 835-2555.